 Enter your search terms in the box below to search our entire site.

-We’re really excited for spooky season and have some delicious bespoke Halloween biscuit bones to help you celebrate with your dog(s)!
-However, as we head towards Halloween and Bonfire night, fireworks are an element of spooky-season that can be a little less fun for some four-legged friends.
+As fun as fireworks can be for us humans, they can be an element of celebrations that are a little less fun for some four-legged friends.
 Here are our top tips to help keep your dogs calm during fireworks:

 It is best to plan your walks for the morning to avoid taking your four legged friend outside during the loud bangs of the night.

-Bare in mind that a tired dog is a calmer dog… keeping them busy with outside activities and long strolls during the day will help to ensure that they are ready to rest before the fireworks commence.
+Bare in mind that a tired dog is a calmer dog… keeping them busy with outside activities and long strolls during the day will help to ensure that they are ready to rest before the fireworks commence later in the evening.

 Think about making your dog a den; it is important that they have a safe and comforting space.
 Making this before or just after noon gives your furry-friend time to get used to the area and make it their own.
 Ideally, this is a space where your four-legged friend is already naturally drawn to (for example, under the bed, in a corner of the room).